Helen Lea - Online EMDR and CBT, Trauma Specialist.

 These are some of the common problems I work with:

-- Trauma (including PTSD and complex trauma), as the result of an accident, sexual/violent attack, traumatic bereavement, traumatic medical treatments, or other shocking event.
+Trauma (including PTSD), as the result of an accident, sexual/violent attack, traumatic bereavement, traumatic medical treatments, or other shocking event.

-- Long-standing problems which go back to childhood and still cause difficulties now: including physical abuse, sexual abuse, emotional abuse, neglect, problematic relationships with parents.
+Complex trauma and long-standing problems which go back to childhood, and cause difficulties now: including physical abuse, sexual abuse, emotional abuse, neglect, problematic relationships with parents.

-- CBT (Cognitive Behavioural Therapy) is well supported by research evidence.
-It has some powerful tools and techniques for making changes in thinking and behaviour.
+CBT (Cognitive Behavioural Therapy), which has some powerful tools and techniques for making changes in thinking and behaviour.
 It is a more structured way of working, which some people prefer.
+I am a BABCP accredited CBT Therapist, and Supervisor of other CBT Therapists.
+You can see more information about CBT here: https://www.babcp.com

 My strengths as a therapist are: